 An excursion to Es Verger in Alaró

 Alaró is a small village at the foot of the Tramuntana mountains in the west of Mallorca.
-Alaró is best known for its weekly market, which takes place every Saturday in the village center, and for the Castell d’Alaró, which towers over the quiet town on top of the Puig de Alaró.
+Alaró is best known for its weekly market, which takes place every Saturday in the village center, and for the Castell d’Alaró, which towers above the tranquil town on the Puig de Alaró.
 On the way there is the excursion restaurant Es Verger, also very popular among Mallorcans.

 The best lamb shoulder in Mallorca